 Proceeds from all events go to Food Outreach, an organization that provides meals and support to men, women, and children living with cancer or HIV/AIDS.

-Whether you're looking for a casual dinner or an elegant meal, St. Louis restaurants are open to serve you.
-You can dine on pancakes at Uncle Bill's or a gourmet feast at Boundary.
-For more, see my List of St. Louis Restaurants Open on Thanksgiving Day.
-Blueberry Hill is a St. Louis favorite on the Delmar Loop.
-If you want to get a drink on Thanksgiving night, the bar at Blueberry Hill will be open starting at 7 p.m.
+Whether you're looking for a casual dinner or an elegant meal, several St. Louis restaurants are open to serve you on Thanksgiving.
+You can dine on pancakes and other diner delights at Uncle Bill's or order up a gourmet feast at Boundary at the Cheshire Inn.

+Blueberry Hill is known for its live music, particularly the Duck Room, where Chuck Berry, a St. Louis native and the father of rock 'n' roll, played countless times.
+Blueberry Hill is a St. Louis favorite and landmark in the Delmar Loop in University City.
+If you want to get a drink on Thanksgiving night, the bars at Blueberry Hill will be open.

 The night of Thanksgiving is a popular time to go to the movies in the St. Louis region.
 After a big meal, it can be refreshing to sit in a dark room and let the latest blockbuster ignite your imagination.
 St. Louis area theaters, including AMC and Marcus Wehrenberg, will be open on Thanksgiving.

 Whatever your game, you can play it on Thanksgiving in St. Louis, where casinos carry on the riverboat gambling tradition.
 Local casinos, including Lumiere Place, River City, Hollywood, and Ameristar, are open if you and your Thanksgiving companions want to try your luck.